paulfioravanti/paulfioravanti.github.io/_posts/2020-12-07-organise-meetups.md

 (though that is a not uncommon side effect of enthusiastic nerds sharing their interests).

-The very evening that I moved permanently to Sydney (Australia), a place where I had no family and few friends, I made a beeline directly for the Ruby community, and was welcomed.
-Over the years, I gave talks, mentored new developers, made new friends, and had lots of fun.
-Eventually, I became an organiser for the [Ruby on Rails Oceania Sydney (RORO)][] meetup, and after a couple of years, added [Elixir Sydney][], [GraphQL Sydney][], and [Elm Sydney][] to my organiser mix (I had to pass the RORO torch on to a new team, as four meetups became a bit
+Eventually, I became an organiser for the
+[Ruby on Rails Oceania Sydney (RORO)][] meetup, and after a couple of years, added [Elixir Sydney][], [GraphQL Sydney][], and [Elm Sydney][] to my organiser mix (I had to pass the RORO torch on to a new team, as four meetups became a bit